 - High-quality running shoes (which need replacing regularly)

-- Running clothing (socks, shorts, tops, visors, headbands)
+- Running clothing (socks, of various types, shorts, tops, visors, headbands)

 - Running gels, drinks and fuel (especially for longer distances)

 - Travel time, gasoline for miles driven and lodging for out-of-town races

 - Other smaller items like BodyGlide anti-chafe balm, a Road ID for safety and more